shinich1/DMDControl/README.md

 ## experiment setup
    * TIDL6500 DMD (connected via usb and displayport with PC. board tweaked to suppress 10KHz noise https://arxiv.org/abs/1611.03397)
    * NI DAQ (USB DAQ is fine)
-   * simple circuit for https://arxiv.org/abs/1611.03397 CAD will be in this repo
+   * simple circuit for https://arxiv.org/abs/1611.03397 as in pdf file with PICAXE 28X2 programmed using BASIC
-   *